Thank You For Choosing Lost Saturn Keys Replacement For All Your Saturn Car, Fob, “Push to Start” Remotes Keys and Ignition Problems.

 In addition, there are a few things to consider:

-First, you have to remember that cutting a new Dodge key probably won’t be enough for you to start your vehicle as most Dodge models made after 1998 requires coding in addition to cutting the key.
+First, you have to remember that cutting a new Saturn key probably won’t be enough for you to start your vehicle as most Saturn models made after 1998 requires coding in addition to cutting the key.
 Saying that, you will have to take care of coding the keys as well AFTER you had your key cut.
-Click here to see programming information for Dodge fobs, remotes and transponder keys
+Click here to see programming information for Saturn fobs, remotes and transponder keys

-The next image is of a cut key(or key fob) and a programming machine for Dodge Key:
+The next image is of a cut key(or key fob) and a programming machine for Saturn Key:

 Second, try to get the key code, which makes the process of cutting a new key very fast, from your dealer.
 They should be able to provide it for you after verification that you are the owner.
 Once you have this code, any locksmith should be able to cut you the key within minutes, and it would be cheaper as well.